danahynes/KillSwitch/README.md

 The source code is arranged as an [Atom](https://ide.atom.io) project (which has been discontinued, sigh...), and the firmware is built using the [PlatformIO](https://platformio.org) plugin.

 If you want to compile the source for the firmware yourself, you'll also need to download the [Arduino-Libraries repo](https://github.com/danahynes/Arduino-Libraries/releases/latest).
-You will also need to adjust the relative paths of the library file links in Firmware/src/ since I use symlinks to the library files that reside outside this project.
+You may also need to adjust the relative paths of the library file links in Firmware/src/ since I use symlinks to the library files that reside outside this project.
 (I don't like having to copy/paste library directories every time I change something in one of them, so symlinks just pull in the latest version of a header or source file, from where it lives in a different repo folder on my build system.
 I know this isn't the most "correct" way to do it, and I could write a script to automate it or create Arduino packages, and maybe I will, but hey, for now... it works!)

 ## Licensing
 KillSwitch makes use of the [IRremote library](https://github.com/z3t0/Arduino-IRremote) by Ken Shirriff, et al.